 6.17.1 Applicability to language

 The vulnerability described in ISO/IEC 24772-1:2024 6.17 exists in Java.
 The possible confusion of names with typographically similar characters is not specific to Java, but Java is as prone to it as any other language.

-Depending upon the local character set, avoid having names that only differ by characters that can be confused, such as “O” and “0” or “I” and “l”.
+Depending upon the local character set, names that only differ by characters can be misread, such as “O” and “0” or “I” and “l”.

 For Java, the maximum significant name length does not have a limit.
 Very long names can be problematic from the standpoint of readability and maintainability, even if Java does not impose a limit.

-This issue is related to 6.20 Identifier name reuse [YOW], as they are both mechanisms by which the programmer could inadvertently use an object other than the one intended.
+This issue is related to 6.20 Identifier name reuse [YOW], as they are both mechanisms by which the programmer can inadvertently use an object other than the intended one.
 This can lead to user confusion regarding variables and incorrect programming results.

 6.17.2 Avoidance mechanisms for language users